scolacicco/Suno-Master-Guide/README.md

 # **Suno AI Prompting Guide**

-Welcome to the Suno AI Prompting Guide\!
+Welcome to my Suno AI Prompting Guide\!

 ## **Introduction**

-Suno AI is a powerful tool that transforms natural language prompts into music using sophisticated language processing.
-This guide aims to provide a comprehensive overview of prompting techniques, ranging from introductory concepts to advanced strategies, enabling users to craft everything from straightforward compositions to highly complex musical creations.
+If you are here, you already know the basics of Suno and want to get freaky!
+This is designed just for that purpouse.
+Feel free to drop this entire document into your LLM of choice and empower it to write complex song prompts for you to give to Suno!

+I've included a bunch of style-tags, and wierd examples, to really push through your limits.

 This repository organizes the guide into several key sections for easy navigation and reference.